apache/accumulo-website/_docs-2-0/getting-started/clients.md

 goes into a file in HDFS and is sync'd to disk for maximum durability.
 In the event of a failure, writes held in memory are replayed from the WAL.
 Like all files in HDFS, this file is also replicated.
-Sending updates to the replicas, and waiting for a permanent sync to disk can significantly write speeds.
+Sending updates to the replicas, and waiting for a permanent sync to disk can significantly slow down write speeds.

 Accumulo allows users to use less tolerant forms of durability when writing.
 These levels are: